 How to Internationalize the Docusaurus Navbar and Footer (i18n)

-This article provides a step-by-step guide on how to internationalize (i18n) the main UI components of a Docusaurus site: the navbar
+This article provides a step-by-step guide on how to internationalize (i18n) the main UI components of a Docusaurus site: the navbar and footer.

 Sources